-Splashbacks are essential in the kitchen – not only protecting the walls against moisture and cooking debris but also creating a decorative element.
-New kitchen splashbacks can provide an entirely new feel, and below is a a guide to help you choose the perfect kitchen splashback for you.
+Splashbacks are essential in the kitchen – not only for protecting the walls against moisture and mess, but also as a decorative element.
+A new kitchen splashback can provide an entirely new look and feel, and below is a a guide to help you choose the perfect kitchen splashback.

 What are Kitchen Splashbacks?